Amplify Program

 Amplify Opportunities

-During the fall 2022 semester, the Wurtele Center for Leadership will feature public events, both in person and virtual, that are meant to offer food for thought and inspiration around the development of a public voice through various media.
+During the fall 2023 semester, the Wurtele Center for Leadership will feature public events that are meant to offer food for thought and inspiration around the development of a public voice through various media.
 We’ll invite practitioners from both inside and outside of the Smith community to discuss how they amplify their voices through their work in different media and contexts, and provide some opportunities for hands-on practice.

 Find these events on the Smith Social Network for location and registration information.